-The Internal Revenue Service opened for the 2018 tax season on Monday, Jan.
-29. And while you may be among the many taxpayers across the country busy collecting tax documents and filing returns, there is a reason to be cautious as you work.
+Tax season is knocking at our door.
+And while you may be among the many taxpayers across the country busy collecting tax documents and getting ready to file your return, there is a reason to be cautious as you work.
 Each year, fraudsters emerge from the shadows on a mission to steal your hard-earned money, and this year is no different.

 To help you avoid some of the most common scams, here’s a list of what to look out for this tax season.